crossingts/cybersecurityfoundations/3.-cybersecurity-grc/key-cybersecurity-regulations-and-standards/README.md

 The primary **reporting requirement** is the formal **CMMC Certification** issued by a C3PAO or the DoD following a successful assessment.
 For self-assessed levels, the key requirement is the annual submission of a **self-assessment score** into the DoD's **Supplier Performance Risk System (SPRS)**.
 All contractors must also flow down CMMC requirements to their **subcontractors** in the supply chain.

+CMMC is both a regulation and a standard.
+CMMC is a mandatory requirement for U.S. Defense Industrial Base contractors, but it is a certification program built upon NIST standards (specifically NIST SP 800-171).
+For U.S. Department of Defense contractors, the requirement to implement NIST 800-171 and achieve CMMC certification is embedded in federal acquisition regulations (DFARS).
+This makes it a regulatory requirement.
+The CMMC model itself is a detailed set of security controls (a standard).
+For other contexts, it could be adopted as a contractual requirement between private parties.

 CMMC is a **U.S. regulation and certification standard** with a tightly defined **industry focus**: it applies exclusively to all **non-federal organizations** that are part of the **Defense Industrial Base (DIB)**.
 This includes **prime contractors, subcontractors, and suppliers** at any tier that handle FCI or CUI as part of a DoD contract.

 **Non-compliance penalties** are severe and contractual in nature.
 Failure to meet the CMMC level specified in a contract can result in: